jamesMcMeex/Tune-matching-logic/README.md

 Most tracks can be sped up or down by up to 6 or 7 bpm before the key has been shifted by 1 semitone (a key up when sped up, or down when slowed down).
 So Hyph Mngo - in theory - could be matched with any tracks that are:

-- Of a complimentary key (Bbm, Fm, Eb, C#, or potentially even G#) at tempos between 132bpm and 144bpm
+- Of a complimentary key (Bbm, Fm, Ebm, C#, or potentially even G#) at tempos between 132bpm and 144bpm

 - Down 1 semitone from any of the complimentary keys, at tempos between 132bpm and 126bpm (pitched down).